Level meters shows several things:

 - Signal peaks are being shown by a single segment for 2 seconds.

-- The right-hand segment will start flashing if clipping occurred (ie. if the level exceeded than 0 dB).
+- The right-hand segment will start flashing if clipping occurred (ie. if the level exceeded 0 dB).
 This only happens if this overload actually is a problem:

 - Recording audio tracks

 - Recording MIDI soft instrument tracks

 - Group and Effect Return sections which are routed to the sound device (Pro edition only).